 O’Connell Street Looks Central, but It Can Add a River Crossing

 O’Connell Street is a major Dublin reference point, and Dublin Airport’s bus information lists Dublin Express service to central stops including O’Connell Street.
-That makes it easy to assume O’Connell Street is a safe default for Temple Bar.
-It is central, but it is not always the clean Temple Bar answer.
+It is central, but using it for Temple Bar can add a River Liffey crossing when your destination is on the south side.

 Choose an O’Connell Street-side stop if your real plan is north of the River Liffey, around O’Connell Street itself, or if your accommodation is better approached from that side.
 It can make sense for city-centre movement, especially if Temple Bar is only one later stop in the day.